cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 You can deploy the same application on a real cluster and experience the power of CDAP.

-Additional tutorial and guides for building applications on CDAP are described in `our documentation. <add-link>`__
+Additional examples, guides and tutorials on building CDAP applications :ref:`are available. <examples-guides-tutorials>`

+As  a next step, we recommend reviewing the :ref:`summary of the documentation resources <introduction>` and then continue with the remainder of the :ref:`Getting Started <getting-started-index>` section.